nellie689/TLRN/README.md

 ************************** Disclaimer **************************

 This code is only for research purpose and non-commercial use only, and we request you to cite our research paper if you use it:
-NeurEPDiff: Neural Operators to Predict Geodesics in Deformation Spaces
+TLRN: Temporal Latent Residual Networks For Large Deformation Image Registration
-Nian Wu and Miaomiao Zhang.
-International Conference on Information Processing in Medical Imaging (IPMI) 2023.
+Nian Wu, Jiarui Xing, and Miaomiao Zhang.
+International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) 2024.